 Heart health should be a focus for all of us twelve months out of the year; not just the shortest month of the year.
-This amazing organ is hard at work for you beating over 100,000 times, pumping 2,000 gallons of blood through 50,000 miles of arteries every single day.
+This amazing organ is hard at work for you, beating over 100,000 times, pumping 2,000 gallons of blood through 50,000 miles of arteries every single day.
 It is the number one thing that will leave you disabled, leave you unable to enjoy life fully, or maybe even cut it short.
 So be mindful and practice Dr. Kahn’s self-care tips that will keep your heart going strong.

 “The real, real passion and fire in my life as a cardiologist is that it is preventable and identifiable at a young age, and reversible.
-So it’s not saying we should be passive about it, wait until the day that you’re in the emergency room and find out at age 48 or 61 or 57 that you are clogged up.
+So, it’s not saying we should be passive about it, wait until the day that you’re in the emergency room and find out at age 48 or 61 or 57 that you are clogged up.
 You should find out early in life.”
 Dr. Joel Kahn

-It blows my mind that people still smoke, but they do.
-34.3 million people, in fact.² If you choose to take just one heart-healthy tip, don’t smoke.
+It blows my mind that people still smoke, but they do; 34.3 million people, in fact.2 If you choose to take just one heart-healthy tip, don’t smoke.
 That will prevent a heart attack.

 Keeping an optimal body weight is critical to heart health.
 This can be a challenge if you’re on a standard American diet.
 BMI is a better indicator of a healthy weight than just the measurement of weight alone.
 Dr. Khan recommends your BMI goal be 20-25.

 You have to get moving and your blood pumping for a minimum of 30 minutes each day.
-If you can’t get a traditional workout in, stand or move while you are working on at the computer, do yard work or take a walk at lunch break.
+If you can’t get a traditional workout in, stand or move while you are working at the computer, do yard work, or take a walk at lunch break.
 This is non-negotiable for a healthy heart.

 Dr. Kahn enjoys home workouts because it is more time-efficient for him.
 One day he will do 15 minutes of yoga, followed by 15 minutes of high-intensity cardio.
 He will mix it up the following day with 15 minutes of yoga and heavy weights.
-When weather permits, he gets in touch with nature and head to the lake with a paddleboard or kayak.
+When weather permits, he gets in touch with nature and heads to the lake with a paddleboard or kayak.
 Exercise and nature add an element of blood pressure control and just appreciation for life.

 Your heart needs seven to eight hours of sleep a night, not four or five.
-You will age quicker, you will be overweight, you will have higher blood pressure and you will be more prone to develop clogged arteries if you sleep four or five hours a night.
+You will age quicker, you will be overweight, you will have higher blood pressure, and you will be more prone to develop clogged arteries if you sleep four or five hours a night.
 Seven to eight is the sweet spot.

 If you’ve got some risk in your life, get it checked.
 Don’t wait, get it checked.
-Dr. Kahn informs that with advanced blood work you can detect heart disease ten years before you have an emergency bypass, heart attack or stent.
+Dr. Kahn informs that with advanced blood work you can detect heart disease 10 years before you have an emergency bypass, heart attack or stent.
 Do you know what, not just your cholesterol, but your advanced cholesterol numbers are?
 Do you know your three-month blood sugar, your hemoglobin A1C?
 Do you know your inflammation, your high sensitivity C-reactive protein?
 Do you know your homocysteine level, your lipoprotein A, your vitamin D?
 Visit Dr. Kahn’s website to find out what lab tests to ask your doctor for.